mattberjon/fip/README.rst

   # Get the information on the next song being played
   $ fip --next-song

-  # Save the current song information on your server
-  $ fip --save

   # Get the help
   $ fip --help